netz39/power-meter-pulse-gateway/README.md

 On return code `504` the call should be retried at a later point.
 In any other case the call should not be retried.

-Please note that the gateway send any valid JSON message to the AMQP queue.
-Idempotency is not considered by the gateway in the sense that an already sent timestamp will not be suppressed.
+Please note that idempotency is not considered by the gateway in the sense that an already sent timestamp will not be suppressed.

 An [OAS3 schema ](https://swagger.io/specification/) can be obtained under the
 URL `/swagger/power-meter-pulse-gateway-0.1.yml`.